create-go-app/cli/README.md

 In the root folder of the project you will find [`deploy-playbook.yml`](https://github.com/create-go-app/cli/blob/master/configs/deploy-playbook.yml) file.
 Is the Ansible playbook describing the build app & deployment to server process.

-> 👀 Don't worry, if you are not familiar with this technology, read [this article](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) from the docs. _Besides, you can ask us about it in one of the issues._
+> 👀 Hey!
+Don't worry, if you are not familiar with this technology, read [this article](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) from the docs. _Besides, you can ask us about it in one of the issues._

-With just one command, this playbook allows:
+**What does this playbook do?**

-- [x] Build production-ready backend (Go) & frontend (JavaScript, TypeScript) apps, that you have chosen
+- [x] Builds production-ready backend (Go) & frontend (JavaScript, TypeScript) apps, that you have chosen
+- [x] Provides the best practices for web server and database configuration
-- [x] Configure Docker containers for backend, static files, web server and database (by the best practices)
+- [x] Configures Docker network with containers for backend, static files from frontend, web server and database
-- [x] Running these Docker containers on your remote server or local machine
+- [x] Runs these Docker containers on your remote server or local machine

-> 👌 We strongly recommend you to using the default configs, but you are free to change them any way you want!
+> 👌 We recommend to using the default configs, but you are free to change them any way you want!

 **What should I do for deploy my project?**